MariaSeraya/mesto/README.md

 ###### H6 Mesto translates ap a place.

 **About the project:**
-* educational project (made by brief from Figma);
+* an educational project (made by brief from Figma);
-* landing page for sharing pics with the ability to interact with the inrerface (profile name and description change).
+* a landing page for sharing pics with the ability to interact with the inrerface (profile name and description change).

 **Used in project:**
 * adaptive layout;